Writing and Rhetoric

 College of Liberal Arts and Social Sciences

-Our writing and rhetoric program is dedicated to writing degree students who will study literate activity across time and culture, and produce effective writing in contemporary settings—from the personal to the professional.
+As a Writing and Rhetoric major, you will study literate activity across time and culture, and produce effective writing in contemporary settings—from the personal to the professional.

 Because our lives are increasingly mediated by digital technologies that combine writing, sound and image in interactive spaces, you’ll explore what it means to live and work as a digital writer.

-Faculty members who teach in the writing degree program are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.
+Faculty members are published specialists in writing studies, rhetoric, English as a second language (ESL), professional and technical writing, cultural studies, and digital media.

 Classes